-For high-end professional drones, every effort is made to make these drones easy to move and deploy in a short amount of time, as they may need to be deployed for emergency situations or surveillance.
+For high-end professional drones, every effort is made to make these drones easy to move and deploy in a short amount of time, as they may be needed for emergency situations or surveillance.

 Automated flight modes

 Increasingly, drone manufacturers are adding new features to drones to make them easier to pilot.
-In addition, they are enhancing existing automated drone flight features.
-These are some of the more common automated flight featured found in drones:
+These are some of the most common automated flight modes found in drones: